martineehrlich/indieVanGoGo/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Users can explore artwork as well as artists
 - [ ] Users can comment on artists profiles
 - [ ] Users can comment on individual artworks
 - [ ] Infinite scroll on actors index page